keniiy/overloop-python-react-tech-test/frontend/README.md

 ## Running

 - Start the app: `npm start`

-Runs the app in the development mode.<br />
+Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
+The page will reload if you make edits.
 You will also see any lint errors in the console.

 ## Tasks

 - Add a new entity called `Author` with a first name and a last name.
 You will see that this entity is already supported by the backend.
 - A user should be able to create a new `Author`, edit an existing one and list all existing ones.
 - A user should be able to select an `Author` when creating or editing an `Article`.